Rewriting History

 thoughts.
 Although Jianzhi is not regard as "high art", it is a hands-on

 way of art expression which can reflect the inner self sometimes.
-The artist said
+Phoebe feels connected to this ancient women art.
+She likes to have dialogue with paper and explore

 the potential of it.
 It could be a form of respect.

-3. Installation Phoebe
+Phoebe

 mixed the paper cutting with a cabinet.
 It is about the desire of hiding and releasing.